IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 :::note

 If `useCookie` is updated, the location of the identity changes.
-For example, if the value is updated from `true` to `false`, the first party cookie is removed and the identity is added to local storage.
+For example, if the value is updated from `true` to `false`, the first-party cookie is removed and the identity is added to local storage.

 :::

 ### Init Config